dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/primary-result-v9.4.0.md

 ## enableDuplicateFilter

-Enable **Duplicate Filter** feature to filter out the duplicate results in the period of `duplicateForgetTime` for video barcode decoding.
+Filter out the duplicate results in the period of 3000ms for video barcode decoding.
 Barcode results with the same text and format will be returned only once during the period.
-The default value of `duplicateForgetTime` is 3000ms.

 There are 2 way for you to get barcode results: